-Judicial Council staff recommends adoption of the Trial Court Financial Policies and Procedures Manual (TCFPPM), tenth edition.
-The manual was last updated in 2018.
-The TCFPPM requires both substantive and nonsubstantive revisions to maintain clarity and update and improve the existing system of internal fiscal controls in accordance with California Rules of Court, rule 10.804.
+Judicial Council staff recommend adoption of the Trial Court Financial Policies and Procedures Manual (TCFPPM), 11th edition.
+The manual was last updated in 2019.
+It requires both substantive and nonsubstantive revisions to maintain clarity and update and improve the existing system of internal fiscal controls in accordance with California Rules of Court, rule 10.804.